EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > for a system call that only copies 2 bytes of data?
 Is there room
 > for improvement in these numbers, and how much?

+  * If the data is copied in one page then there will only be one call to pagedir_get_page() necessary.
+In the worst case, if all 4096 bytes are copied into separate pages, then there could by 4096 calls necessary.
+For a system call that only copies 2 bytes of data, they could either be copied to the same page or separate pages, so either one or two calls are necessary.
+The maximum number of calls necessary could be reduced if the kernel makes sure to fill one page before allocating a new page.
+This will minimize the number of bytes that are copied onto separate pages.
+This could decrease the maximum to two system calls.
+If the data is copied at the beginning of a page then it will all be copied onto one page.
+Alternatively, if the page already has some data on it before the system call begins to copy new data, then it will take up two pages; the rest of the first page and part of a new page.

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.